goto10hq/Yurumi/README.md

 ## Acknowledgement

-Based on my lib [Drool](https://github.com/goto10hq/Drool) which becames too funky and not working in .NET Core because of too close ties with ASP.NET Mvc.
+Based on my lib [Drool](https://github.com/goto10hq/Drool) which becames too funky and not working in .NET Core because of too close ties with ASP.NET MVC.

 ## License